 Manna from heaven

-It is fitting and appropriate that as Passover approaches the BOT has received an early installment of manna from heaven.
+It is fitting and appropriate that as Passover approaches, the BOT has received an early installment of manna from heaven.
 It is the COVID 19 virus.
-This manna from heaven is a divine blessing to the BOT since it directs attention away from their disconnectedness for as long as everyone’s concerns are focused on the virus.
+This manna is a divine blessing to the BOT since it directs attention away from their disconnectedness for as long as everyone’s concerns are focused on the virus.

-JD wonders how his classmate that gave millions to the college for improved athletic facilities feels about the way the BOT’s financial negligence and dereliction of duty have betrayed his benefactions many times over in its mishandling of the Gibson lawsuit alone.
+JD wonders how his classmate that gave millions to the college for improved athletic facilities feels about how the BOT’s financial negligence and dereliction of duty have betrayed his benefactions many times over in its mishandling of the Gibson lawsuit alone.

 JD never went to law school, but he learned enough in his 12th-grade civics class to know that hearsay is not admissible as evidence in a court of law.
 This simple fact was lost on lawyers such as the college’s general counsel and President Ambar, who seemed quite comfortable with trying to defend the hearsay slander job which the college did on Gibson’s Bakery.

-There is no winner in the Gibson litigation, and the powers that be in the college administration and the BOT appear to be appallingly ignorant and unable to recognize that no matter what happens with the Gibsons, everyone loses.
+There is no winner in the Gibson litigation.
+The powers that be in the college administration and the BOT appear to be appallingly ignorant and unable to recognize that no matter what happens with the Gibsons, everyone loses.